 To provide value you can use a variety of mediums and ways to reach out to your audience, such as being a guest blogger or a guest on a podcast.

-Additionally, you could also try to organize webinars.
+Additionally, you could also try to organize webinars and video conferences.

 In other words, what really helps with lead generation is providing more value to your prospective customers upfront.